Use Taints and Tolerations with Oracle Cloud Native Environment

 Example Output:

-2. Display a detail view of any taints applied to the Kubernetes cluster nodes.
+Display a detailed view of the taints applied to the Kubernetes cluster nodes.

 kubectl get nodes -o=custom-columns=NodeName:.metadata.name,TaintKey:spec.taints[*].key,TaintValue:/spec.taints[*].value,TaintEffect:.spec.taints[*].effect